 3. Clear cache/ Clear Play Store Data

-Like other apps on your device, the Play Store app also stores its configuration and settings in temporary files on your device.
-Sometimes, these files may be why you have problems in the store.
+Like other apps on your device, the Play Store app also stores its cache files and settings in temporary files on your device.
+Sometimes, these files get corrupted and cause problems.

-However, you are looking at a confirmed solution, so be sure to try it out.
+However, make sure to clear the cache and data of Play Store whenever the issue occurs.
 Follow these instructions to clear the cache and data from the Google Play Store and downloads:

 - Open Settings.